jokerSharp/WordPressLetsQA/README.md

 Our team - Let's QA - was found during study in RedRover School, Aug-Dec 2023.

-After the course finished we desided to continue with our own project.
+After the course finished we decided to continue with our own project.

 And here it is!